janepanov/WP2023/README.md

 # WP2023
-Web Programming - Laboratory exercises
+ Solutions to the laboratory exercises for the course Web Programming 2023/24